-A new and exciting part of the European Industry & Energy Summit is the Dragons’ Den of Transition.
+An exciting part of the European Industry & Energy Summit is the Dragons’ Den of Transition.
 The energy transition needs innovation to keep sustainable energy and feedstock reliable and affordable.
 Some ground breaking innovations just need a little push to flourish.
 The closing of the Summit will therefore provide a stage to dragons who can support innovations that accelerate the transition.

 Iron powder is an interesting circular fuel and Metalot is looking for partners.
 The starter wants to set up various installations in the industry.
 It is also looking for a good location for a factory that regenerates oxidized iron powder.

 The conversion of heterogeneous waste streams into chemical building blocks.
 Without emissions and affordable too.
-DOPS is looking for Dragons who can enable the development of a pilot plant.
+DOPS was looking for Dragons who can enable the development of a pilot plant.
 The company is also looking for coaching on its growth ambitions.

 BioCore asked the Dragons for help in financing a full-scale pilot project for its solid oxide fuel cell technology.
 This will make biogas production and usage economically viable again, while it also helps in balancing the energy system.